 N Regulations Manual of Regulations for Non-Bank Financial Institutions Page 45j f.
 Provide for adequate resources to handle financial consumer complaints efficiently and effectively.
 Staff handling complaints should have appropriate experience, knowledge, and expertise.
 Depending on the BSFIis size and complexity of operation, a Senior staff member should be appointed to be in charge of the complaint handling process.
-(Circular No. 857 dated 21 November 2014)
+(Circular No. 857 dated 21 November 2014, as amended by Circular No. 890 dated 02 November 2015)